 ⅓ cup / 80 mL cashews, chopped and toasted

 Hot cooked basmati or jasmine rice for serving

 - With sharp knife, slice tenderloin into bite-size pieces; set aside.

 - In 1-cup measuring cup, whisk together rice vinegar, soy sauce, honey, sambal oelek, sesame oil and cornstarch mixture; set aside.

 - In large sauté pan or wok, heat oil over high heat, about 1 minute.

 - Add pork and stir-fry until meat begins to brown, 4-5 minutes.

 - Reduce heat to medium.
 Add garlic and ginger; stir-fry just until fragrant, about 30 seconds.

 - Add bell pepper; stir to combine.

-- Briefly re-whisk sauce; add to skillet or wok.
-Return skillet or wok to high heat.
+- Briefly re-whisk sauce, add to pan and return to high heat.
 Cook until sauce thickens, stirring often, about 3 minutes.